About

 For those who are curious or skeptical, we want to show you the principles and evidence behind this simple piece of advice and how these principles inform every aspect of our Sanskrit library.

-The difference between learning a language and acquiring it.
+The difference between studying a language and acquiring it.
 The case for communicative Sanskrit.
 Common objections and some responses.

 A simple introduction to second language acquisition research, including the critical role of compelling and comprehensible input.